 Richard Falkenrath is a senior manager at Bridgewater Associates and an adjunct senior fellow for Counterterrorism and Homeland Security at the Council on Foreign Relations.
 He was deputy homeland security advisor and deputy assistant to President George W. Bush.
 From 2006 to 2010, he served as the deputy commissioner for counterterrorism of the New York City Police Department.
 He was formerly a principal with The Chertoff Group and a contributing editor at Bloomberg LP.

 David Frum, a senior editor at The Atlantic, is a contributing editor at The Daily Beast and a CNN contributor.
 He is the author of eight books, including Why Romney Lost, Comeback: Conservatism That Can Win Again, and Dead Right, described as “the most refreshing ideological experience in a generation” by William F. Buckley.
 In 2001-2002, he served as a special assistant to President George W. Bush, and in 2007-2008, he served as senior foreign policy adviser to the Rudy Giuliani presidential campaign.

 Margaret Hoover is a CNN political contributor and the bestselling author of the book, American Individualism: How a New Generation of Conservatives Can Save the Republican Party, published by Crown Forum in July 2011.
 She is also president of the American Unity Fund, an organization that marshals GOP financial and political support to pass marriage and other LGBT rights at the state and federal level.
 Hoover is a veteran of the Bush Administration White House, two presidential campaigns, and a former staffer on Capitol Hill.

 Sara Just is the executive producer of PBS NewsHour and the senior vice president of WETA.
-Up until August 2014, she was the deputy Washington bureau chief for ABC News, where she manages daily coverage for ABC News’ biggest bureau.
+Up until August 2014, she was the deputy Washington bureau chief for ABC News, where she managed daily coverage for ABC News’ biggest bureau.
 A veteran television and digital producer, she spent 17 years at ABC’s Nightline and also supervised online political content for ABCNews.com through three election cycles.
 She was twice named a Webby Official Honoree for her digital content production and for her television work, she has won nine Emmy Awards, two duPont Silver Batons, two Peabody Awards and an RFK Journalism award.